 Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

-This document outlines the application of the Parental Income Test (PIT) for dependent ABSTUDY or Youth Allowance (YA) customers.
+This document outlines the application of the PIT for dependent ABSTUDY and YA customers.

 Dependent customers

-Dependent customers who are subject to the Parental Means Test and the personal income test will have their fortnightly rate of payment determined by the test that results in the greatest reduction of their payment in that fortnight.
+Dependent customers who are subject to the Parental Means Test and the personal income test have their fortnightly rate of payment determined by the test that results in the greatest rate reduction each fortnight.

 Note: some ABSTUDY and YA customers may be exempt from the application of the PIT.

-- If the customer does not normally live with their parent(s) and is wholly or substantially dependent on someone other than a parent, this person may be considered to be the parent for the PIT; for example, the customer's grandparent(s).
-This cannot be the partner of the customer
+- does not normally live with their parent(s) and is wholly/substantially dependent on someone other than a parent

-Note: in shared custody situations (including parents separated under the same roof), a dependent ABSTUDY or YA claimant/recipient nominates the parent with primary care responsibility.
-In 50/50 shared care situations the customer may nominate which parent they want to use for the purposes of the PIT.
+Note: in shared custody situations (including parents separated under the same roof), a dependent ABSTUDY or YA customer nominates the parent with primary care responsibility.
+In 50/50 shared care situations the customer may nominate which parent they want assessed for the PIT.

 Applying the PIT

-Any parental income above the threshold, is divided among the children within the family pool.
+Any parental income above the Parental Income Free Area (PIFA), is divided among the children within the family pool.
 The share of the parental income for each child will depend on the maximum amount of the payments for which that particular child is eligible.
 The total amount of payments for all dependent children contribute to the family pool maximum rate.

-A sibling is included in the family pool if they are receiving:
+A sibling is included in the family pool if they:

-- Assistance for Isolated Children (AIC) Scheme Additional Boarding Allowance (ABA), or
+- receive Assistance for Isolated Children (AIC) Additional Boarding Allowance (ABA), or

-- A sibling who meets the definition of an FTB child or regular care child and aged 0 - 15 or 16-19 and in full-time secondary study
+- meet the definition of a Family Tax Benefit (FTB) child or regular care child and aged 0 - 15 or 16-19 and in full-time secondary study

 - the customer is dependent, and